shawngraham/cdh2020/content/en/tutorials/github.md

 ### Get your account

-1. Got to [github.com](http://github.com) and sign up for an account.
+1. Go to [github.com](http://github.com) and sign up for an account.
 You don't have to use your real name.
 (Protip: You might want to set up an email just for signing up for things).
 Enter your email address in the white email address box and hit the green sign up button.

 ![github login screen](/images/github/1-github-landing.png)